-The estimated average annual cost of power and the methodology used to derive the estimate for the Project are presented in Exhibit D, Section D3.
+The estimated average annual cost of power and the methodology used to derive the estimate for the Project are presented in Exhibit D, Section D.3.
 Estimated Average Annual Cost of Project.
-The estimated annual cost average is \$xx,xxx,xxx.
-This cost estimate is based on three years of historical costs plus costs of proposed Protection, Mitigation, and Enhancement (PM&E) measures and Project expansion.
-For convenience, the information presented in Tables D4-1 and D4-2 has been repeated in this section.
-The estimated annual costs for the expanded Project are presented in Table H-2.
+The estimated annual cost average is \$71,676,114 in 2025 dollars.
+This cost estimate is based on four years of historical costs as presented in Table H-2.